Olex2/Olex2Manual/Tasks/05_model_building.md

 ### Changing a Q-peak to an atom type

-- Select one or more Q-peaks and click on the desired atom type under `@Work|Toolbox Work`.
+- Select one or more Q-peaks and click on the desired atom type under `@Work|Toolbox-Work`.
 - Select the atom type first (with nothing selected) and then click on the Q-Peaks you wish to assign in turn.
 - Select one or more Q-peaks and right click on them, under Type select the desired atom type.
 - Select one or more Q-peaks and then type `CODE name O` to make them into oxygen atoms.